Strawberry Wine (Deana Carter song)

 "Strawberry Wine" is a song written by Matraca Berg and Gary Harrison, and recorded by American country music artist Deana Carter.
-It was released in August 1996 as Carter's debut single and the first from her debut album Did I Shave My Legs for This?.
-The song also became Carter's first number 1 hit on both the US Billboard Hot Country Singles & Tracks (now Hot Country Songs) chart and the Canadian RPM Country Tracks.
+It was released on July 26, 1996 as Carter's debut single and the first from her debut album, Did I Shave My Legs for This?
+The song became a number 1 hit on both the US Billboard Hot Country Singles & Tracks (now Hot Country Songs) chart and the Canadian RPM Country Tracks.

 "Strawberry Wine" is Carter's most successful single overall, and is considered a signature song both for her and for songwriter Matraca Berg.